-Nemanja Matic is a Serbian footballer who currently plays for Premier League club Manchester United.
+Nemanja Matic is a Serbian footballer who plays as a midfielder for Premier League club Manchester United.

-The defensive midfielder moved to Old Trafford in a £40m deal from 2017 Premier League champions Chelsea FC in August 2017.
+The defensive midfielder moved to Old Trafford in a £40m deal from Chelsea FC in August 2017.

 Matic started his professional career Slovak club Koisce before the Serbian moved to Chelsea FC in a £1.5m deal in 2009.

 He spent two-and-a-half seasons at Chelsea FC before the holding midfielder joined Benfica in a swap deal that saw David Luiz complete a switch to Stamford Bridge in 2011.